Protect Yourself and Your Organisation with Password Protected USBs

 Why should I consider encryption?

 As we have seen constantly in recent times with several high profile cases on people misplacing their hard drives, even something as simple as losing your USB can result in sensitive or confidential information such as marketing plans or customer data can easily get into the wrong hands.

-No company should consider themself safe from this, with Heathrow airport recently fined a giant £120,000 for a data breach from a misplaced flash drive, and even the government themselves have fallen foul of this in recent times.
+No company should consider themselves safe from this, with companies such as Heathrow airport fined a giant £120,000 for a data breach from a misplaced flash drive, and even the government themselves have fallen foul of this in recent times.

 Hardware encrypted USBs with password protection software included are the answer.